hphelion/documentation/identity.md

 <!-- To help you get started with the service, we've got some introductory getting started material at our [Introduction to the HP Helion Cloud Identity Service page](https://community.hpcloud.com/article/identity-service-introduction), and we've also provided you with a use case for [Migrating to the HP Helion Cloud Identity Service](https://community.hpcloud.com/article/identity-service-change-guide).
 And of course, if you want to jump right and start using the service yourself, you should go to the [Manage Console](https://console.hpcloud.com).
 If you have any questions, try our [Forums](https://community.hpcloud.com) where you can learn from our own internal experts as well as other users in the HP Helion Public Cloud community.-->

-HP Helion Cloud currently offers two versions of our cloud&mdash;v12.12 and the latest v13.5.
+HP Helion Public Cloud currently offers two versions of our cloud&mdash;v12.12 and the latest v13.5.
 See the [Version Overview](/version-overview) page for a description of what's new in v13.5.

 ## API
 Do you need low level, raw REST API access to HP Identity Services?
-Take a look at our Compute API page for the version of HP Helion Cloud you are using:
+Take a look at our Compute API page for the version of HP Helion Public Cloud you are using:

 * [**Identity Service API page for v13.5**](/api/v13/identity)
 * [**Identity Service API page for v12.12**](/api/identity)